shopgate-professional-services/ext-pdp-accordion/README.md

   - Is optional
 - `isActive`: Define if an acordion section is opened or closed.
   - Can be true or false
-- `preview`: The accordion section will be shown as a previe with a show more / show less button
+- `preview`: The accordion section will be shown as a preview with a show more / show less button
   - Is optional (default false)
   - Can be true or false
 - `sortOrder`: Use an integer to create the sort order.
 Lowest number will be shown first.